Interferon: Diseases

 Interferon beta-1a and interferon beta-1b are used to treat and control multiple sclerosis, an autoimmune disorder.
 This treatment may help in reducing attacks in relapsing-remitting multiple sclerosis and slowing disease progression and activity in secondary progressive multiple sclerosis.

 Interferon therapy is used (in combination with chemotherapy and radiation) as a treatment for some cancers.
 This treatment can be used in hematological malignancy, such as in leukemia and lymphomas including hairy cell leukemia, chronic myeloid leukemia, nodular lymphoma, and cutaneous T-cell lymphoma.
 Patients with recurrent melanomas receive recombinant IFN-α2b.

 Both hepatitis B and hepatitis C can be treated with IFN-α, often in combination with other antiviral drugs.
 Some of those treated with interferon have a sustained virological response and can eliminate hepatitis virus in the case of hepatitis C. The most common strain of hepatitis C virus (HCV) worldwide—genotype I— can be treated with interferon-α, ribavirin and protease inhibitors such as telaprevir, boceprevir or the nucleotide analog polymerase inhibitor sofosbuvir.
 Biopsies of patients given the treatment show reductions in liver damage and cirrhosis.
 Control of chronic hepatitis C by IFN is associated with reduced hepatocellular carcinoma.
 A single nucleotide polymorphism (SNP) in the gene encoding the type III interferon IFN-λ3 was found to be protective against chronic infection following proven HCV infection and predicted treatment response to interferon-based regimens.
 The frequency of the SNP differed significantly by race, partly explaining observed differences in response to interferon therapy between European-Americans and African-Americans.

 Unconfirmed results suggested that interferon eye drops may be an effective treatment for people who have herpes simplex virus epithelial keratitis, a type of eye infection.
 There is no clear evidence to suggest that removing the infected tissue (debridement) followed by interferon drops is an effective treatment approach for these types of eye infections.
 Unconfirmed results suggested that the combination of interferon and an antiviral agent may speed the healing process compared to antiviral therapy alone.

 When used in systemic therapy, IFNs are mostly administered by an intramuscular injection.
 The injection of IFNs in the muscle or under the skin is generally well tolerated.
-The most frequent adverse effects are flu-like symptoms: increased body temperature, feeling ill, fatigue, headache, muscle pain, convulsion, dizziness, hair thinning, and depression.
-Erythema, pain, and hardness at the site of injection are also frequently observed.
-IFN therapy causes immunosuppression, in particular through neutropenia and can result in some infections manifesting in unusual ways.
+The most frequent adverse effects are flu-like symptoms: increased body temperature, feeling ill, fatigue, headache, muscle pain, convulsion, dizziness, and hair thinning.
+IFN treatment has been associated with neuropsychiatric adverse effects such as depression, anxiety, irritability, and sleep disturbance.
+Local injection site reactions, particularly erythema, pain, and induration, are also frequently observed.
+IFN therapy causes immunosuppression, in particular through neutropenia, and can result in some infections manifesting in unusual ways.